tytydraco/yessleep/out/Did_my_cooking_skills_turn_my_friends_into_psychotic_monsters_or_did_a_wellknown_online_mealkit_service_do_this_on_purpose.md

 “Oh no, I’m perfectly fine,” Gabe shrugged with a smile.
 “I’m just… really fucking hungry, Luce.
 We’re all hungry.”

 “Mmm.”
 Charlie mumbled, echoing his words.
+He was standing close by, panting like a dog.

 “Hungry.”

 “Let me go.”
 I wrenched against the pain holding me.
 “Let me go!”

 “Shh.”

 Gabe only had to blink  before a carving knife was hovering inches from my face.
 “You need to eat, Luce.”
 His lips broke out into a grin.
-“And then we’re eating you.”
+“And then we’re eating you!
+Fun, right?"

 Behind him, Mina was standing at the stove.
 She was cooking onions, humming to herself.
 The smell was twisting my gut.

 I screamed, a deep and guttural screech sending my thoughts into a tailspin.

 At the same time though, the knife dropped.
 But not like it was supposed to.
 It dropped with purpose, blade first.

-Piercing my hand to the table, it didn’t stop, this sentient blade digging deeper and deeper through flesh and bone  until it was perforating me.
-Pinning me to the table.
+Pinning my hand to the table, it didn’t stop, this sentient blade digging deeper and deeper through flesh and bone  until it was perforating me.
 I screamed again, my cry choking between my clenched teeth.
 This time I barely made a noise, just a breath.

 Another knife was hanging, almost comically.
 Before it followed suite, successfully immobilising my body.
 I was aware of red spurting, pooling across the surface.

 But he wasn’t finished.
 A third knife hung above me and made a sweeping motion.
 I watched it come close to my leg, the blade nicking my skin.
-He was playing with me.
+Gabe was playing with me.
 I was aware of Charlie hovering by.
-I could sense the heat of the flame on his fingers, a fire he was playing with.
+I could sense the heat of the flame on his fingers, a fire igniting on the tips.
 Gabe disappeared for a moment before bending over me.
 Something was clenched between his teeth.
 A marker pen.
-He plucked the lid off, and used the marker, marking my stomach, then my legs and arms.
+He plucked the lid off, and used the marker, scrawling on my stomach, then my legs and arms.
 The knives seemed to follow him, eager, like they were ready to get to work.
 Thankfully, they didn’t.

 The three were going to skin me.
 Eat me.
 Their eyes held no life except unbridled greed, a craving I couldn’t understand.
 Charlie held a plate, and Gabe ran his fingers up and down my legs, squeezing excess skin through his fist.